-Our PSRHE curriculum and e-safety lessons allow the opportunity for children to discuss issues and how to report concerns and who to speak to if they are worried.
+Our PSRHE currcilmu and e-safety lessons allow the opportunity for chidren to discuss issues and how to report concerns and who to speak to if they are worred.

 If a child raises a concern, it must be dealt sensitively, but confidentiality must not be provided.
-Staff will reassure the child that they have done the right thing and the designated safeguarding lead will ensure appropriate support is provided for the child or children involved.
+Staff will reassure the childthey have done the right thing and the designated safeguarding lead will ensure appropriate support is provided for the child or children involved.